An Evaluation of the Modern Scuba Diving Training Industry

 It is not achieved by adding any intrinsic educational quality value to their diver training experience.

-Some agencies promote the notion of a loss-leader business model to dive centers/instructors.
+Some agencies promote the notion of a loss-leader business model to dive centres/instructors.
 This is the illusion that the dive shops should sell initial training cheap to initially attract students and then recoup profitability from equipment sales, travel and vacations… and continued diver education.

-Continued diver education is merely a continuation of the loss-leader model, because those divers you’ve attracted with cheap, convenient courses will naturally always continue to demand cheap, convenient courses throughout their continued education.
+Continued diver education is merely a continuation of the loss-leader model because those divers you’ve attracted with cheap, convenient courses will naturally always continue to demand cheap, convenient courses throughout their continued education.
 There’s no expectation management from with the industry.
 Demand always seems to dictate supply.

-Of course, whenever we do have divers wanting to make further commitment in their diving (rise the pyramid), the continuance of low-cost, convenient, but inevitably low-quality, training becomes a very de-motivating factor.
+Of course, whenever we do have divers wanting to make a further commitment in their diving (rise the pyramid), the continuance of low-cost, convenient, but inevitably low-quality, training becomes a very de-motivating factor.
 It breeds substantial cynicism in diver training schemes, agencies and the industry.
 Divers who are motivated to seek further training expect to realize significant improvements in their competency and skill.
 Too often they do not.
 They may have been initially attracted to learn diving because of low costs, convenience and the need to commit little time or effort; but they are alienated from seeking further training because those same factors now lead to disappointment.

 There is a constant pressure to price-cut as the primary method of dive training industry competition.
 This doesn’t stem directly from the diving agencies, but neither do those big agencies take active steps to prevent it.
-The practice originates from the desperate dive centers themselves, yet it is often not what they want to do.
+The practice originates from the desperate dive centres themselves, yet it is often not what they want to do.
 As the prices drop, the profit-per-student decreases.
 The only solution seems to be attracting more students.
-That, in-turn, demands further dropping prices and making courses quicker, easier and more convenient.
+That, in turn, demands further dropping prices and making courses quicker, easier and more convenient.